What is SIP trunking? What is trunk- Sip Trunking Vs. VOIP?

 |Low cost and need no dedicated lines.||High in cost and need to maintain separate lines.|

 There are many sip trunking providers.
-Which provider fits for you is depends on your requirements.
+Which provider is suitable for you depends on your requirements.
 Here is the list of many sip trunking providers.

-Setup Fee: Initially moving to new providers need to set up connections, this may take some significant time.
+Setup Fee: Initially, moving to new providers needs to set up connections.
+This may take some significant time.
 The user might not be an expert in technical stuff for setup VOIP.
-This may lead to hiring for an expert or the sip trunking company will set up and charge an amount.
+This may lead to hiring an expert, or the sip trunking company will set up and charge an amount.

-Concurrent Calls: Capacity is always a major factor in deciding the cost.
-SIP trunking comes with an advantage of pay as to grow.
-Initially sip trunk users may purchase a very basic plan then can opt for a bigger plan.
+Concurrent Calls: Capacity is always a significant factor in deciding the cost.
+SIP trunking comes with the advantage of pay as the business grows.
+Initially, sip trunk users may purchase a simple plan and then can opt for a bigger plan in the future as volume increases.
 Change in the plan does not require any additional cost on any equipment.

-Current PBX: If a company using IP-PBX, then no cost is required for using SIP trunking.
-But if no PBX or not an IP-PBX.
+Current PBX: If a company is using IP-PBX, then no cost is required for using SIP trunking.
+But if there is no PBX or no IP-PBX.
 This adds additional software in sip trunking pricing.
-Either PBX needs to upgrade for VoIP or purchase a new IP-PBX.
-Their option may be cloud-based hosted IP PBX or own in house installed solution.
+Either PBX needs to upgrade to VoIP or purchase a new IP-PBX.
+Their option may be a cloud-based hosted IP PBX or an in-house installed solution.

-VoIP Numbers: If a business already has a number, then the number needs to port on VoIP.
-Else a new number will be purchase.
+VoIP Numbers: If a business already has a number, then the number needs to be ported on VoIP.
+Else a new number will be purchased.
 The option chosen will impact the sip trunking pricing.

 Sip Trunking for business:

-Business needs advantages for flexibility and cost.
+Business needs the advantages of flexibility and cost.
 With VOIP, no limit on channels as PRI lines have.
-A business can choose an option on a usage basis.
-Can pay a minimum for only one channel and on needs on can pay for 1000 channels.
+A company can choose an option on a usage basis.
+You can pay a minimum for only one channel; on needs, one can pay for 1000 channels.